 It is the intent of the participating Counties to provide a crisis

-safety net range of services for persons with developmental
+safety net range of services for persons with intellectual

 disabilities or related conditions.